-No. Because it is fairly plentiful in western Kansas, chalk is sometimes considered the state's "unofficial" state rock.
-There is no state fossil.
+Because it is fairly plentiful in western Kansas, chalk is sometimes considered the state's "unofficial" state rock.

 Mount Sunflower, at 4,039 feet above sea level, is the highest point in Kansas.
 It is in Wallace County, near the Colorado border.
 Though the location is on private property, visitors are generally welcome.
 The lowest point in the state, 680 feet above sea level, is in Montogomery County in southeastern Kansas, where the Verdigris River flows into Oklahoma.
 Much of the increase in elevation from east to west is related to the uplift of the Rocky Mountains, which raised the entire landscape as far east as western Kansas.

 Using various methods, the Kansas Geological Survey has determined the state's center is 98°22'38" W, 38°29'38" N. This location is in northwestern Rice County, about 1.5 miles southeast of the town of Bushton.
 For more information, see Kansas Geological Survey Open-file Report 2006-10, "Comparison of State Center Points for Kansas," by John Dunham and Jeremy Bartley.

 This location was mathematically determined, but it is akin to cutting out a piece of paper in the shape of the state, then balancing that shape on the head of a pin.
 The spot where the state would balance on that pin is the center of Kansas.
 The center of the 48 contiguous states is northwest of Lebanon, Kansas, in Smith County.
 And the geodetic center of the United States, a starting point for mapping, is located in Osborne County.